bguilder/recipe-frankenstein/README.md

 ### Troubleshooting:
 - The table must exist in local dynamodb.
 This can be created by running the cache tests - `go test cache/dynamo`.

+## Deployment:
+1. Set credentials in .aws directory.
+2. Deploy the server to AWS Lambda with `make deploy-lambda`
+3. Deploy the web app to AWS S3 with `make deploy-s3`